 And then nothing changed.

-Defining Innovation with Execution
+Defining Innovation in Execution

 One piece of research that I found was from McKinsey which stated: